xuchunyang/osx-dictionary.el/README.md

 ## Usage

-* `osx-dictionary-search-pointer` Search word around and display result with buffer
+* `osx-dictionary-search-word-at-point` Search word at point and display result with buffer
 * `osx-dictionary-search-input` Search input word and display result with buffer

 ## Sample configuration